Gerry Adams urges France, Spain to push for Basque peace

 The former political voice of the Irish Republican Army hailed ETA's dissolution on Wednesday, saying governments in France and Spain should seize the chance to end conflict in the Basque Country.

-Former Sinn Fein leader Gerry Adams, a figurehead of the Irish republican movement who helped negotiate peace in Northern Ireland, said there was "a historic opportunity to put conflict aside in that region".
+Former Sinn Fein leader Gerry Adams, a figurehead of the Irish republican movement who helped negotiate peace in Northern Ireland, said there was "a historic opportunity to put conflict aside" in the territories where ETA fought its armed campaign.

 "There is an onus on the French and Spanish governments to build on these initiatives", he added.

-Adams will fly to the Basque Country on Thursday ahead of a peace conference on Friday, according to the party statement.
+Adams will fly to the Basque Country on Thursday ahead of peace conference talks on Friday, according to the party statement.

 "Sinn Fein has been supportive of the efforts to create a peace process in the Basque country for over 20 years," Adams said.

-The Basque separatist group, which waged more than four decades of attacks, killings and kidnappings, in its fight for an independent Basque homeland, announced its dissolution by letter on Wednesday.
+The Basque separatist group waged more than four decades of attacks, killings and kidnappings in its fight for an independent Basque homeland.
+It announced its dissolution in a letter published by media on Wednesday.

 The European Union, Spanish and French governments all classify ETA as a terrorist organisation.

-But the letter announcing their intention to disband ETA warned that the move did not end the "conflict" between the Basque territories in northern Spain and southwest France and neighbouring European states.
+But the letter announcing ETA's intention to disband warned that the move did not end the "conflict" between the Basque territories and the Spanish and French states.

 © 2018 AFP